Toothbrush (song)

 "Toothbrush" is a song by American band DNCE.
-It impacted American contemporary hit radio as the second and final single from their debut EP Swaay (2015), on October 30, 2015.
-It was later added to their self-titled debut studio album.
-The song was written by DNCE lead singer Joe Jonas alongside Ilya Salmanzadeh, James Ghaleb, and Rickard Göransson and was produced by Ilya.
+It was sent to contemporary hit radio on May 17, 2016, as the second and final single from their debut extended play, Swaay (2015).
+It was also included on their self-titled debut studio album, which was released in 2016.
+The song was written by the band's lead singer, Joe Jonas, and producer Ilya, alongside James Ghaleb and Rickard Göransson.

 Music video

 An accompanying music video for "Toothbrush" was directed by Luke Monaghan and premiered May 17, 2016.
 Featuring model Ashley Graham as Jonas' love interest, the video has received praise for presenting a body-positive image.